zammad/zammad-admin-documentation/system/subscription/plan.rst

       if you're ready.
 You'll then receive an email with the SEPA mandate.

-   Technically there's also the possibility to pay via invoice, however - this method only applies to fairly low number of instances.
+   Technically there's also the possibility to pay via invoice, however - this method only applies to a fairly low number of instances.
 Please contact `our sales team`_ for more information.

 .. _our sales team: